ucgmsim/velocity_modelling/wiki/DataFormats.md

 ```

 Where:
-- `nx` and `ny` are the number of grid points in the x and y directions
+- `nx` and `ny` are the number of grid points in the x and y directions.
-- `z_value_lat_lon` is the elevation or depth value at grid point (lat, lon)
+- `z_value_lat_lon` is the elevation or depth value at grid point (lat, lon).

-If the data file has a missing value, it will warn the user and pad with zeros to match the required data length during the run time.
+If the data file has a missing value, it will warn the user and pad with zeros to match the required data length during runtime.

 ```
 2025-03-25 21:13:21,015 - nzcvm - WARNING - In /Users/sungbae/velocity_modelling/velocity_modelling/cvm/data/regional/Canterbury/Canterbury_Miocene_WGS84.in: Data length mismatch - got 150800, expected 150801.
 Missing data will be padded with 0.
 ```

-Note: The example above is for illustration only.
-Usually such an issue is likely due to clerical error during data preparation.
-We chose to pad with zeros to match the behaviour of the original C code, but this may lead to a undesirable outcome.
+> **Note**: The example above is for illustration only.
+Such issues are usually due to clerical errors during data preparation.
+Padding with zeros matches the behavior of the original C code but may lead to undesirable outcomes.

 #### Example